 Gnats are an entire category of flies that tend to be extremely small.
 Some, such as the sandfly or biting midge, are known to bite, although most species feed on fruit or nectar.

-It’s not often that gnats wander indoors, but when they do, they can be mistaken for fleas, especially while resting.
+It’s not often that gnats wander indoors.
+When they do, they can easily be mistaken for a flea infestation, especially while resting.

 #13 – Lice

 Species of lice are named for the parts of the body they infest on humans, such as head lice and pubic lice.
-Body lice tend to hide in bedding or clothes instead of living on the body, giving them a very similar lifestyle to bed bugs.
+Body lice tend to hide in bedding or clothes instead of living on the human skin, giving them a very similar lifestyle to bed bugs.

 One of the biggest issues with lice being confused with fleas is the old wives’ tale that fleas don’t attack humans.
 There are actually numerous species of flea, often named for their preferred host.
 But there’s one species which recently had a name change.

 It used to be known as the house flea, but is now called the human flea because its preferred blood source is – you guessed it – humans.
-As this type of flea is still relatively unknown to the general public, it’s one instance where a flea can be mistaken for a different pest, in this case lice.
+As this type of flea is still relatively unknown to the general public, it’s one key instance where a flea is often mistaken for lice.

 #14 – Springtails

-These tiny pests can easily be mistaken for fleas, although they’re quite different and aren’t interested in blood.
+These jumping black bugs that looks like fleas are actually quite different and aren’t interested in blood.
 The main similarity is their ability to jump, which is facilitated by a tail that’s held tightly under the body.

 When startled, the springtail will release its tail, which causes it to spring into the air (hence the name).
 They also have long, slender bodies as opposed to the shorter, flat bodies of fleas.